Economic Survey 2023: India's Economy To Grow 6.5% In FY24

 With an emphasis on infrastructure-intensive sectors like roads and highways, railways, and housing and urban affairs, the increase in capex has large-scale positive implications for medium-term growth.

-The government’s capex-led strategy will enable India to keep the growth-interest rate differential positive, leading to a sustainable debt-to-GDP ratio in the medium run.
+The government’s capex-led strategy will enable India to keep the growth-interest rate differential positive, leading to a sustainable debt-to-GDP ratio in the medium term.

-Growth driven by private consumption, higher capex, strengthening corporate balance sheet, credit to small businesses and return of migrant workers to cities.
+Growth is driven by private consumption, higher capex, strengthening corporate balance sheets, credit to small businesses, and the return of migrant workers to cities.

-The RBI's projection of 6.8% inflation this fiscal is outside the upper target limit is not high enough to deter private consumption, and is also not too low to weaken inducement to invest.
+The RBI's projection of 6.8% inflation this fiscal is outside the upper target limit.
+It is not high enough to deter private consumption and is also not too low to weaken the inducement to invest.

-Borrowing cost may remain "higher for longer", entrenched inflation may prolong the tightening cycle.
+Borrowing costs may remain "higher for longer," and entrenched inflation may prolong the tightening cycle.

-Current account deficit may continue to widen as global commodity prices remain elevated, economic growth momentum stays strong.
+The current account deficit may continue to widen as global commodity prices remain elevated and economic growth momentum stays strong.

 Elevated downside risks to global economic outlook with inflation persisting in the advanced economies and hints of further rate hikes by central banks.

-Credit disbursal, capital investment cycle, expansion of public digital platform and schemes like production-linked incentives, National Logitics Policy and PM Gati Shakti to drive economic growth.
+Credit disbursal, the capital investment cycle, the expansion of the public digital platform, and schemes like production-linked incentives, the National Logistics Policy, and PM Gati Shakti will drive economic growth.

-Bank credit growth likely to be brisk in FY24 on the back of benign inflation, moderate credit costs.
+Bank credit growth is likely to be brisk in FY24 on the back of benign inflation and moderate credit costs.